 Of course, one of the most hassle-free ways for juicing lemons is with an actual juicer.
 Well, it's more of a lemon squeezer.

 This squeezer is handheld and pushes nearly all of the juice out of lemon halves.
 If you're looking for getting as much juice as possible out of your lemons, this is the way to go.

-We love helping our customers get the freshest citrus fruit and trees on the market!
+We love helping our customers get the freshest citrus fruit on the market!
 There's nothing worse than coming home from the grocery store with bad fruit.
 You don't want to waste it but you definitely don't want to eat it!

 Interested in fresh citrus fruit delivery direct from our grove?
 Check out our new citrus fruit subscription plans today to start enjoying the ripest seasonal citrus varieties!